|

 Safety

-He graduated from the University College of North Wales, Bangor in1977 with an Honours degree in Forestry.
-At the time there were few jobs available in conventional Forestry and his rock climbing and mountaineering experience led him to work in Arboriculture, initially as a tree surgeon based in south west Scotland.
-Since then he was had a varied career, working with trees throughout the British Isles and Ireland.
+He graduated from the University College of North Wales, Bangor in 1977 with an Honours degree in Forestry.
+At the time there were few jobs available in conventional Forestry and his rock climbing and mountaineering experience led him to work in Arboriculture, initially as a tree surgeon based in Scotland.
+Since then he was had a varied career, working with trees throughout the British Isles, Ireland and the USA.

 He joined the Arboricultural Association in 1980 and was elected a Fellow in 1989.
 He was on their list of approved contractors while working as a contract manager for Southern Tree Surgeons and has been on their Register of Consultants since 1992.
-He is a Chartered Forester and Chartered Biologist.
+He is a Chartered Forester, Chartered Biologist and Chartered Environmentalist.

 He is an Associate of Treework Environmental Practice, a multi disciplinary practice based near Bristol.